bmartus/leftronic/README.md

 update.pushList("yourListStream", listArray)
 ```

+See our [Python API page](https://www.leftronic.com/api/#python) for full documentation.

 Ruby
 ----

-**_Note_**: We also have a Leftronic Ruby Gem that offers the same functionality.
-You can download it on [Github](https://github.com/leftronic/leftronic/) or on [RubyGems](https://rubygems.org/gems/leftronicapi).

-Start by downloading the most recent version of our Ruby API at https://github.com/leftronic/leftronic.
+Start by downloading the most recent version of our Ruby API at https://github.com/leftronic/leftronic/tree/master/ruby/lib.
+You can also download a Gem file on the [RubyGems](https://rubygems.org/gems/leftronicapi) or [Github](https://github.com/leftronic/leftronic/tree/master/ruby).
+You may also use gem to install the Leftronic package with `gem install leftronicapi`.

 ### Dependencies